pietermartin/umlg/doc/markdown/sqlg.md

 * `SqlgGraph.createEdgeLabeledIndex(String label, Object... dummykeyValues)`

-The `dummykeyValues` are required to indicate to Sqlg the name and type.
-The type is needed in case Sqlg needs to create the relevant column.
+The `dummykeyValues` are required to indicate to Sqlg the name and type of the property.
+The type is needed  for when the column does not yet exist and Sqlg needs to create the relevant column.

 ###Example